 The contractad structure is given by the insertion of an outer disk of one configuration in the interior of a subdisk of another configuration, as in the example in Figure~\ref{fig:disccomp}.

-There is a connection between little disks contractad and, so-called, \textit{graphical configuration spaces}.
+There is a connection between little disks contractad and, so-called, \emph{graphical configuration spaces}.
 For a topological space $X$ and graph $\Gr$, we define the graphical configuration space by There is the centering map from the component $\D_d(\Gr)$ of little disks contractad to the graphical configuration space, that maps configurations of disks to configurations of their centers.
 These maps are component-wise homotopy equivalences.

 If we replace each component of the contractad $\D_d$ with its rational homology groups, we obtain a contractad $H_{\bullet}(\D_d)$ in the category of graded vector spaces.
 For $d=1$, the space $\D_1(\Gr)$ is a disjoint union of contractible spaces and the homology contractad $H_{\bullet}(\D_d)$ is called an associative contractad (see~\cite{lyskov2023contractads} and Section~\ref{sec::polytopes} for details).
-For $d\geq 2$, the homology contractad $H_{\bullet}(\D_d)$ is the quadratic Koszul contractad obtained from the contractads $\Com$ and $\Susp^{1-d}\Lie$ by rewriting rules where $m, c_d$ are the generators of $\Com$ and $\Susp^{1-d}\Lie$ respectively, and, moreover, we have the isomorphism $H_{\bullet}(\D_d)\cong \Com\circ\Susp^{1-d}\Lie$ of graphical collections~\cite{lyskov2023contractads}.
+For $d\geq 2$, the homology contractad $H_{\bullet}(\D_d)$ is the quadratic Koszul contractad obtained from the contractads $\Com$ and $\Susp^{1-d}\Lie$ by rewriting rules where $m, c_d$ are the generators of $\Com$ and $\Susp^{1-d}\Lie$ respectively, and, moreover, we have the isomorphism

+of graphical collections~\cite{lyskov2023contractads}.
 Note that $m$ corresponds to the class of point, while $c_d$ corresponds to the fundamental class of sphere $S^{d-1}\simeq \Conf_{\Path_2}(\mathbb{R}^d)\cong \D_d(\Path_2)$.
 The Hopf structure is given on generators by the rule In the case $d=2$, the resulting contractad is called the Gerstenhaber contractad and is denoted by $\Gerst$ due to the operad notation~\cite{gerstenhaber1963cohomology}.

 On the other hand, passing to rational cohomology, we obtain a Hopf cocontractad $\OS_d:=H^{\bullet}(\D_d)$.
 I.e., the cocontractad in the category of commutative algebras over $\mathbb{Q}$.
-Each component is the generalised Orlik-Solomon algebra $\OS_d(\Gr)$.
-This algebra is generated by elements $\omega_e$ of degree $(d-1)$ for every edge $e$ in $\Gr$, satisfying the relations The cocontractad structure is given by homomorphisms of algebras: where $e'$ is the image of $e$ under contraction $\Gr \rightarrow \Gr/G$.
+Each component is the generalised Orlik-Solomon algebra $\OS_d(\Gr)$~\cite[Lemma~5.3.1]{lyskov2023contractads}.
+This algebra is generated by elements $\omega_e$ of degree $(d-1)$ for every edge $e$ in $\Gr$, satisfying the relations